kingstdio/ECRECer/README.md

 # DMLF: Enzyme Commission Number Predicting and Benchmarking with Multi-agent Dual-core Learning

-This repo contains source codes for a EC prediction tool namely ECRECer, which is an implementation  of our paper: 「Dual-core Multi-agent Learning Framework For EC Number Prediction」.
+This repo contains source codes for a EC prediction tool namely ECRECer, which is an implementation  of our paper: 「Dual-core Multi-agent Learning Framework For EC Number Prediction.
 Detailed information about the framework can be found in our paper xxx.

 # Prerequisites